 Resale/CLSP POTS Back-up Battery Monitoring and Replacement

-For additional information for end user customers, click on one of the links below:
+For additional maintenance information for end user customers, refer to Battery Back-up Maintenance Information.

 CenturyLink's Roles and Responsibilities

 To efficiently resolve the reported trouble, our repair organizations are grouped into Wholesale Product or Designed Services or Non-Designed Maintenance and Repair teams: